BREAKING NEWS! On October 11, 2019, a national preliminary injunction was issued against Public Charge.

 - California Primary Care Resources Page

-- Protecting Immigrant Families Resources Page
+- Protecting Immigrant Families Resources Page (resources available in multiple languages)

-- Asian Health Services #OneNation Resources Page
+- Asian Health Services #OneNation Resources Page (resources available in multiple languages)

 For more, join the Protecting Immigrant Families campaign listserv to receive up to the minute news.

 Important to note: Public charge rules currently do not apply to 1) lawful permanent residents who are applying for citizenship through naturalization, or 2) undocumented individuals, for the most part, as they would not take this legal path.
+For more information on who will not be affected, click HERE.